lammps/lammps/doc/src/Packages_details.rst

 ----------

-.. _PKG-USER-REAXC:
+.. _PKG-REAXFF:

-USER-REAXC package
+REAXFF package
 ------------------

 **Contents:**

 A pair style which implements the ReaxFF potential in C/C++.
 ReaxFF is a universal reactive force field.
-See the src/USER-REAXC/README file for more info on differences between the two packages.
+See the src/REAXFF/README file for more info on differences between the two packages.
 Also two fixes for monitoring molecules as bonds are created and destroyed.